paubric/python-genetic-determinants/README.md

 ![eq2](https://github.com/paubric/python-genetic-determinants/blob/master/eq1.gif)

 The determinant is a value that can be computed from the elements of a square matrix.
 It can be viewed as the scaling factor of the transformation described by the matrix.
+The algorithm can determine the c coefficients.